Read with BonusRead with Bonus

 Meeting the Crew

-We emerged onto the deck, where the morning sun was just beginning to pierce through the thick blanket of fog that clung to the ship.
-The crew, a motley collection of hardened men and women, paused in their tasks to watch our arrival.
-Their eyes were curious, some with a glint of malice, others with mere disinterest.
+We emerged onto the deck.
+The morning sun began to pierce through the thick blanket of fog clinging to the ship.
+The crew, a motley collection of hardened men and women paused in their tasks to watch our arrival.
+Their eyes were curious, some glinting with malice, others displaying mere indifference.

-Captain Blackthorn dragged me to the center of the deck, where a large mast loomed overhead.
-He released my wrist, shoving me forward so that I nearly fell to my knees.
-I caught myself, standing upright with as much dignity as I could muster, my chin lifted defiantly.
+Captain Blackthorn pulled me to the center of the deck, beneath the towering mast that loomed overhead.
+He released my wrist with a shove that sent me nearly to my knees.
+I caught myself, standing upright with as much dignity as I could muster, lifting my chin defiantly.

 "This here is Isabella, my new wife.”

-“You'd best treat her with the same respect you afford me.”
+"You'd best treat her with the same respect you afford me," he continued, his tone darkening.

 "Any man or woman who so much as looks at her the wrong way will answer to me."

-A murmur rippled through the crew, a mix of surprise and amusement.
+A murmur rippled through the crew.
 I scanned their faces, trying to gauge their reactions.
-A tall, scarred man with a missing eye smirked at me, while a young woman with fiery red hair gave me a sympathetic nod.
+A tall, scarred man with a missing eye smirked at me, while a young woman with fiery red hair offered a sympathetic nod.

 "This is the Black Serpent, girl," Captain Blackthorn said, turning his gaze back to me.